Tamar Braxton Stuns In Filter Free Bikini Photos

 Accusing him of domestic violence – something Vince has vehemently denied – Evelyn told TMZ paparazzi while making her way through the airport, “I love Vince but I don’t want him to kill my child.
 As simple as that.”

-She then urged him to get counselling for alleged anger issues.
+She then urged him to get counseling for alleged anger issues.

 Just last month, Braxton then shocked fans by shaving her head in a video posted to Instagram and told her followers that she was “finally free.”

-The star, who is mom to 4-year-old Logan Herbert, sported a completely shaved head on the social media site, explaining that she wanted to feel freer while also seemingly denying that her decision to go bald had anything to do with a possible breakdown.
+The star, who is mom to four-year-old Logan Herbert, sported a completely shaved head on the social media site, explaining that she wanted to feel freer while also seemingly denying that her decision to go bald had anything to do with a possible breakdown.

 Braxton said of her dramatic hair change per Refinery29, “I’m over feeling captive to a wig, weave, people, people’s comments and opinions.
-Hell… even my own feelings!”
+He**… even my own feelings!”

 Tamar then added in the caption of an empowering photo showing her completely bald, “We can choose to stop these things from having the power and victory over us!
 And for me, that starts today.”